mgetka/dotfiles/README.md

 ### Brew packages

-System wide brew packages are installed by `brew.sh`
+System wide brew packages are installed by `brew/install.sh`

 ### System configuration tuning

-Some of the system configuration is stored in `macos.sh`
+Some of the system configuration is stored in `macos/configure.sh`

 ### Additional software installed manually